-The need to accurately communicate reliable and appropriate data that captures the impact of domestic violence prevention work and to provide shelters, States, and Coalitions with tools for self-assessment continues as the DOW Initiative.
-In conjunction with representatives for State FVPSA programs, Coalitions, and experts on both data collection and domestic violence prevention issues, the effort to develop informative, succinct, and nonburdensome reporting formats will continue with the hope of concluding in this fiscal year.
-Any changes in informational needs and reporting formats will be accompanied by specifically designated workshops or adjuncts to regularly occurring meetings.
+The need to accurately communicate reliable and appropriate data that capture the impact of domestic violence prevention and intervention efforts and to provide shelters, States, and Coalitions with tools for self-assessment continues as the Documenting our Work (DOW) Initiative.
+In collaboration with our partners at the State FVPSA programs, Coalitions, and experts on both data collection and domestic violence prevention issues, the effort to develop informative, succinct, and nonburdensome reporting formats continues.
+During FY 2006 and in concert with State FVPSA administrators, Coalitions and local service providers, four states have volunteered as pilot sites to assess proposed program reporting procedures and test the reliability of the outcome measures for FVPSA programs.
+Any recommended changes for information and reporting formats will be accompanied by specifically designated workshops or adjunctive discussions to regularly occurring meetings.